Daydreamer20/LRMS/README.md

 ## Access
 - Main Form: https://huggingface.co/spaces/Elly00/lre_invite
-- Admin Dashboard: https://huggingface.co/spaces/Elly00/lre_invite/admin (Password: admin123)
+- Admin Dashboard: Add "/admin" to the main URL (Password: admin123)

+Note: If you can't access the admin dashboard directly, use the "Access Admin Dashboard" link at the bottom of the main form.

 ## Development
 1. Clone the repository